cwahlfeldt/Hex-Board/README.md

 ----------

 Reset tile checker.
-Change the character movement to something simpler and easier.
+(ADDED) Change the character movement to something simpler and easier.
 (See CharController.cs) Add funtionality for more than one enemy.

 ===========================================================================